Detecting AI-Generated Video via Frame Consistency: Methodology

-\textbf{Model framework.} In order to learn video frame consistency for capturing temporal artifacts, we design our \textbf{de}tection with the \textbf{Co}nsistency of video \textbf{F}rames (DeCoF), in which the critical verification module consists of two transformer layers and an MLP head, As shown in Figure ~\ref{fig:res}.
-More specifically, given a video input $V$, The frozen parameter image encoder (ViT-L/14) will extract the features of the video frames and generate a feature sequence $S=\{g(F_{1}), g(F_{2}), \cdots, g(F_{L})\}$ with a shape of $L*D$, where $D$ represents the dimension of each feature.
+\textbf{Model framework.} In order to learn video frame consistency for capturing temporal artifacts, we design a \textbf{de}tection method based on the \textbf{Co}nsistency of video \textbf{F}rames (DeCoF), in which the core verification module consists of two transformer layers and an MLP head as shown in Figure~\ref{fig:res}.
+More specifically, given a video input $V$, the frozen parameter image encoder (ViT-L/14) extracts the features of the video frames and generates a feature sequence $S=\{M(F_{1}), M(F_{2}), \cdots, M(F_{L})\}$ with a shape of $L*D$, where $D$ represents the dimension of each feature.
 Next, the position encoding and a learnable class embedding representing the classification output are prepended to the sequence $S$ and then passed through a sequential module composed of two layers of transformers.
-Finally, a classification header is appended to the transformer layer, resulting in a probability distribution over the target class, and we train our model via a simple cross-entropy loss.
+Finally, a classification header is appended to the transformer layer, outputting a probability distribution over the target class.
+We train our model via a simple cross-entropy loss.

-In addition to decoupling temporal and spatial artifacts, our approach significantly reduces computational complexity and memory requirements since we only need to learn anomalies between video frame features.
-Overall, our approach is simple yet effective.